David M. Last

 Springer Handbook of Military Sciences

 The Springer Handbook of Military Sciences was launched in 2017 and is supported by the International Society of Military Sciences, a consortium of defence universities in small democratic countries.
 My responsibility is for Section VII on the Military Profession.
 Funded by the Norwegian Defence University College it is a free full-text online major reference work aimed at mid-career officers undertaking professional research, usually in the context of staff college.
-Chapters are posted continuously, and can be accessed here
+Chapters are posted continuously, and can be accessed here.

-Security Education Working Group
+Security Education Working Group (ISMS)

 Working Group 9 of the International Society of Military Sciences was established in 2011.
 Further details can be found on ISMS Web Site.
 Current projects include the Handbook on Field Studies in Peace and Conflict aimed at cadets and young officers, and an effort to re-establish a web 2.0 site for sharing information for educational institutions.
 Links have been established with European Security and Defence College (ESCD), NATO Defence Education Enhancement Project (DEEP), the International Symposium on Development of Military Academies (ISoDoMA) and the recently formed International Association of Military Academies (IAMA) which addresses pre-commissioning institutions.
 We are collecting contributions for a special issue on higher military education.